Coding-Autopilot-System/ci-autopilot/docs/operations.md

 ## Notifications
 `Runner Health Monitor` runs every 15 minutes on GitHub-hosted runners.
 If the self-hosted runner is offline, it opens or updates an issue labeled `runner-offline`.
+If SMTP secrets are configured, it also sends an email alert.